perithompson/loadmaster/README.md

 # loadmaster
-A tool to create a manifest list from tar files
+A tool to create a manifest list from tar files to support multi arch container images